superbrothers/kubernetes-docs/kubectl_cluster-info_dump.md

 ### Options

 ```
-      --all-namespaces                 If true, dump all namespaces.
+  -A, --all-namespaces                 If true, dump all namespaces.
 If true, --namespaces is ignored.
       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -h, --help                           help for dump
       --namespaces strings             A comma separated list of namespaces to dump.